Let's Get Blown

-"Let's Get Blown" is a song by American rapper Snoop Dogg featuring musician Pharrell Williams.
+"Let's Get Blown" is a song by American rapper Snoop Dogg featuring American musician Pharrell Williams.
 It was released on December 13, 2004, as the second single released from the former's seventh studio album R&G (Rhythm & Gangsta): The Masterpiece (2004).
-It was produced by The Neptunes (Williams and Chad Hugo) and features additional vocals from American singer Keyshia Cole.
+It was produced by The Neptunes (Williams and Chad Hugo) and features additional uncredited vocals from American singer Keyshia Cole.

 Composition and recording

-"Let's Get Blown" is a hip hop, mid-tempo that features beats and influences of funk and G-funk music.
+"Let's Get Blown" is a hip-hop mid-tempo that features beats and influences of funk and G-funk music.
 The song samples and contains interpolations from Slave's "Watching You", which was also interpolated in "Gin and Juice".
-It was recorded by Andrew Coleman and Phil Tan at Record Plant Studios, Los Angeles.
+It was recorded by Andrew Coleman and Phil Tan at Record Plant Studios in Los Angeles.

 Music video

 The video was first aired in the week of February 21, 2005.
 It was 27th on LAUNCH Music Videos Top 100 in January 2005 and 59th on MTV's Top 100 of 2005 video list in December.
 The music video was directed by Paul Hunter.